eeldren/Assignment_03/index.md

 The null hypothesis of the t-test reported by `summary.lm()` is $\beta_{\mathtt{exports}} = 0$.
 The $p$-value is the probability of observing a $t$-statistic equal to or more extreme than what was observed in the sample under repeated samples drawn from the same population, if the null hypothesis were true.
 No, the $p$-value is not the probability that the null hypothesis is correct.
-In frequentist statistics, only samples have probabilities, hypotheses do not have a probability associated with them.
+In Frequentist statistics, only samples have probabilities, hypotheses do not have a probability associated with them.
 They are either true of false, but the truth value is unknown.
 Even in Bayesian inference, the $p$-value gives the probability of the data given the hypothesis, and to calculate the probability of the hypothesis given the data we would need the prior probability of the null hypothesis.
 </div>